 Do you ever worry about being caught up in a car accident?
 It’s a perfectly rational fear to have, even for those who drive diligently and with their eyes on the road at all times.
-However, while you can control your own actions on the road, the same can’t be said for those who choose to drive recklessly, under the influence or distracted behind the wheel.
+However, while you can control your own actions on the road, the same can’t be said for those who choose to drive recklessly, under the influence, or distracted behind the wheel.

 Thousands of people fall victim to car accidents each year and when those accidents aren’t their fault, it can turn their lives upside down in an instant.
 Click the link for views of a Dallas accident lawyer.

-So, is there anything you can do to try and minimise the probability of you being involved in a crash?
+So, is there anything you can do to try and minimize the probability of you being involved in a crash?
 Here we’ll look at some simple driving tips that will hopefully keep you safe on the road.

 Don’t drink and drive

 “Been out and had a drink after work?
 Or enjoyed a nice meal with your loved one?
-If you’ve enjoyed a drink that’s fine, but don’t get behind the wheel” says an experienced boise car accident lawyer.
+If you’ve enjoyed a drink that’s fine, but don’t get behind the wheel,” says an experienced boise car accident lawyer.
 Not only are you putting your life in danger, but you’re endangering the lives of other motorists and pedestrians.
 If you’ve had a drink, don’t drive.